Joyce02122/Trektopia/README.md

-## Trektopia – Interactive Journey Recap and Companion Recording Platform
+## Trektopia – Interactive Journey Recap Platform

 ### Project Objectives
 Trektopia is an interactive and narrative-driven platform designed for explorers, hikers, and anyone who loves documenting their journeys.
 Building on data collected by TrailGuard (such as location, environmental parameters, and timelines), Trektopia transforms these into a story of your travels.